 The Presidential Palace

-After five years of construction, this neoclassical building topped with a tower inspired by the Paris Trocadéro, was inaugurated on June 28, 1907 as the Palace of the General Government.
+After five years of construction, this neoclassical building topped with a tower inspired by the Trocadéro in Paris, was inaugurated on June 28, 1907 as the Palace of the General Government.

 The Governor General at the time, Ernest Roume, was the first to take up residence in the Palace.
-He was charged to move the seat of the General Government of the AOF from Saint-Louis to Dakar, and to set up the central administrative structures of this wide territorial complex.
+He was charged to move the seat of the General Government of the AOF from Saint-Louis to Dakar, and to set up the central administrative structures of this sprawling territorial whole.

-First, Governors General and then High Commissioners were designated as heads of the Palace.
-As architecture and technology evolved over time, the building underwent several renovations giving it its actual shape with monumental and modest lines.
+The Governors General, then the High Commissioners were designated as heads of the Palace.
+As architecture and technology evolved over time, the building underwent several renovations giving it its current shape with monumental and understated lines.

-It was upgraded by the High Commissioner Paul Bechard, tenant of the premises from 1947 to 1951, and with this renovation, the Palace would welcome the President of the Republic of Senegal for the first time, Léopold Sédar Senghor, who took over the premises on September 5, 1960.
+The edifice was modernised by High Commissioner Paul Bechard, tenant of the premises from 1947 to 1951.
+It was following this renovation that the Palace opened its doors to the first President of the Republic of Senegal, Léopold Sédar Senghor, who became its official resident on September 5, 1960.

-Since Senegal's independence, the Palace of the Republic has been the Head of State’s residence and, as such, welcomed Presidents Léopold Sédar Senghor from 1960 to 1980, Abdou Diouf from 1980 to 2000, Abdoulaye Wade from 2000 to 2012, and Macky Sall since 2012.
+Since Senegal's independence, the Palace of the Republic has been the Head of State’s place of residence and, as such, was home to Presidents Léopold Sédar Senghor from 1960 to 1980, Abdou Diouf from 1980 to 2000, Abdoulaye Wade from 2000 to 2012, and Macky Sall since 2012.